-COMMENT ON BY-LAWS:
+COMMENT ON BY-LAWS: No new by - laws gazetted since.

 MSA S11 (3) (m) provides Municipal Council s with the legislative authority to pass and implement by-laws for the betterment of the community within the terms of the legislation.